-The School of Psychology & Interdisciplinary Inquiry offers masters and doctoral degrees in Psychology through convenient distance learning courses along with face-to-face learning in a variety of residential formats.
+The Department of Humanistic and Clinical Psychology offers masters and doctoral degrees in Psychology through convenient distance learning courses along with face-to-face learning in a variety of residential formats.

 Faculty mentoring is a distinguishing feature of our approach.
 When you begin your studies, you will be assigned a faculty mentor who assists you in the achievement of your goals, provides a connection to your chosen discipline, connects you with other faculty and students who share your interests, and works with your Academic Advisor and Academic Services Coordinator to ensure your academic needs and expectations are fulfilled.

 Curriculum Learning Goals